 In the next task, we will try to smooth the output voltage and reduce the output current ripple using capacitors.
 For a higher resolution of the ripple, you can filter out the average value of a signal by switching to AC coupling on the oscilloscope.
 As a result, a capacitor is connected in series with the signal at the oscilloscope input, blocking the average value.
 It is now possible to fully zoom out the remaining ripple and determine it using the cursor.

 Task 14a Set the duty cycle so that 5V is present at the output.
-Add different capacitor values and observe the remaining voltage ripple at the output.
+Add different capacitor values and observe the remaining voltage ripple current through the capacitor looks like?
+Create a sketch.